 The Mercer Island School District Vision and Goal were adopted by the Board of Directors on July 9, 2009.
 After much discussion at the semi-annual board retreat, Board Policy 2020 was adopted on August 13, 2009.
 Since that time, Board Policy 2020 has been revised on 9/10/09, 9/23/10, 2/24/11, 3/10/11, 7/27/11, and 3/27/14.

-Create a more personalized learning environment that is responsive to students' strengths, needs, learning styles, interests, passions and affinities.
+- Create a more personalized learning environment where student-centered education is responsive to students' strengths and learning styles, interests and passions.

 - Develop self-awareness, emotional/social intelligence, responsible decision-making and citizenship.